 Measure and mark your paper.
 This is why I like to always make sure to have extra decoupage paper or tissue.
 In case of a mistake, I want to be able to continue with my project.
 Never order ‘just enough’, always get a little more than you need.
 That’s my ‘tip of the day’ 😉

-Carefully trim your decoupage paper with a sharp Exacto knife.
+Carefully trim your decoupage paper with a sharp Exacto or craft knife.
 I love this one that I found because it comes with multiple spare blades which are perfect.
 There is nothing worse than being in the middle of a project and realizing that your only Exacto blade is dull or covered in paint or glue.
 Having spares is golden!
 You can find them online HERE.

 Tips for Trimming Your Decoupage Paper